Multiple Environments¶

 Scripts¶

 The scripts folder contains the startup scripts for 3forge AMI.
 We recommend managing your start script in source control if you change or customize the start script.
-Some examples of why you may modify the start script: change the amount of memory 3forge AMI reserves and change the Java Garbage collector.
+You might modify the start script to change the amount of memory 3forge AMI reserves and change the java Garbage collector, etc.

 Libraries (Optional)¶

 3forge provides many plugins for connecting to datasources and interfacing with other technologies.
-By default these libraries get stored in the lib directory.
-It may be a good practice to enable revision control on the 3forge AMI lib directory especially for production environments if it is necessary to conduct a rollback.
+By default, these libraries get stored in the lib directory.
+It may be a good practice to enable revision control on the 3forge AMI lib directory, especially for production environments, in case it is necessary to conduct a rollback.

 Source Control for Layouts¶

 3forge provides a source control plugin for AMI layouts.
 This is set up on the AMI server.
-We recommend each 3forge AMI Developer to create a separate branch with the developer's userid as the branch name.
-They should pull from the main branch and merge into the main branch when submitting change
+We recommend that each AMI Developer create a separate branch with the developer's userid as the branch name.
+They should pull from the main branch and merge into the main branch when submitting change.

 Persist Data¶